Tuwaiq-NET01/Week14-Challenge-Lab/README.md

 ## React

-- count all the mouse clicks on any part of the page and display the count value.
+- Count all the mouse clicks on any part of the page and display the count value.
-- get the username value from the form and view it in the header and in /user route
+- Get the username value from the form and view it in the header and in /user route

 ## JavaScript